Records and Briefs

 - Defendant's briefs

-These papers document the legal history of a case, often including lower court transcripts, necessary formal applications, arguments for and against legal issues, testimony, and exhibits.
-They vary in length, sometimes filling as many as 20 volumes.
-They represent an invaluable resource to attorneys researching a similar legal case and to researchers and historians reconstructing the social fabric of a period.
+Together, these papers document the legal history of a case, often including lower court transcripts, necessary formal applications, arguments for and against legal issues, testimony, and exhibits.
+They vary in length, sometimes filling as many as 10 volumes.
+They represent an invaluable resource for attorneys researching a similar legal case, for researchers reconstructing the social fabric of a period, for historians and for genealogists.

 The New York State Library has records and briefs for the following courts: